 Composting, much like gardening, is something we usually think of in the spring and summer, when the weather is warm and things are growing.
 The year isn’t made of just two seasons, though!
 So what happens when the weather turns colder?
+Is it possible to compost through winter?
 Here is everything you need to know about composting year-round!

 While you can start composting at any time of year, you’ll have the easiest time starting when the weather is warm, so spring in the Northern Hemisphere and fall in the Southern Hemisphere.
 There are a few reasons for this, but arguably the most important reason is that decomposition is faster in warmer, wetter weather.